Kim Novak: 1958: Vertigo

-Director Alfred Hitchcock was working on his next film, Vertigo (1958), when his leading actress, Vera Miles, became pregnant and had to withdraw from the complex role of Judy Barton.
+Director Alfred Hitchcock was working on his next film, Vertigo (1958), when his leading actress, Vera Miles, became pregnant and had to withdraw from the complex roles of Madeleine Elster and Judy Barton.
 Hitchcock approached Harry Cohn to offer Novak the female lead without even requesting a screen test.
 Though Cohn hated the script, he allowed Novak to read it because he considered Hitchcock to be a great director.
-Novak loved it, as she could identify with the character and agreed to take part in the film without meeting Hitchcock.
-At the same time, she was striking for more money from Columbia, and refused to show up for work on the Vertigo set to protest against her salary of $1,250 a week.
+Novak loved it, as she could identify with the character, and agreed to take part in the film without meeting Hitchcock.
+At the same time, she was striking for more money from Columbia and refused to show up for work on the set to protest her salary of $1,250 a week.
 Novak hired new agents to represent her and demanded an adjustment in her contract.
-Cohn, who was paid $250,000 for Novak to do Vertigo, suspended her, but after a few weeks of negotiations, he relented and offered her a new contract worthy of a major star.
-She was now receiving $3,000 a week and explained to the press, "I don't like to have anyone take advantage of me."
+Cohn, who was paid $250,000 for Novak to do Vertigo, suspended her, but after a few weeks of negotiations, he relented and offered her a new contract.
+She received a raise to $3,000 a week and told the press, "I don't like to have anyone take advantage of me."